Nextiva / Blog / Customer Experience

 Communication is a major part of caregiving.
 It covers how you communicate, its clarity and simplicity, and how well the patient understands and retains that communication.

-Unified communications platforms bridge those gaps by giving staff access to patient context and enabling consistent messaging across channels.
-They help your staff be on the same page while dealing with customers, digitally or in person, minimizing miscommunication or patients repeating themselves.
+Unified communications platforms, such as Nextiva, bridge those gaps by providing staff with access to patient context and enabling consistent messaging across all channels.
+They help your staff be on the same page while dealing with customers, digitally or in person, minimizing miscommunication and patients repeating themselves.

 YouTube Video